wrtobin/wrtobin.github.io/index.md

 The other 50% of my time has involved similar work.
 But in addition: modernization efforts on legacy codebases, binary database design, database query-layer design and implementation, post-processing visualization tool development, optimization, and modernization, CI/CD support for legacy codebases, modernizing build-systems to use lab-standard CMake + [BLT](https://github.com/LLNL/blt), workflow automation, regression testing / workflow testing tool development, project management, and additional efforts.

 I previously worked as a post-doctoral researcher and graduate researcher at the the Scientific Computation Research Center [(SCOREC)](https://www.scorec.rpi.edu/) at Rensselear Polytechnic Institute where I earned my PhD in Computer Science.
-I develop software for HPC machines and applications.
-My thesis work involved the development of tools and libraries for the efficient implementation and execution of multi-scale numerical simulations on HPC architectures.
+During my time there I was also a Graduate Research Fellow at Sandia National Laboratory from 2012 to 2015.
+I primarily developed software for HPC machines and applications.
+My thesis work involved the development of tools and libraries for the efficient implementation and execution of multi-scale simulations on HPC architectures.

 Much of the content below has not been updated since my transition from post-doctoral researcher to research staff at LLNL, but it does still provide an overview of my previous work and research.